BalboZheng/BalboZheng.github.io/_posts/neo4j/2023-01-28-neo4j-operation.md

 ## Remove and Set

-SET：add new attribute to existing point or contact REMOVE：delete attribute to existiong point or contact
+SET：add new attribute to existing node or contact REMOVE：delete attribute to existiong node or contact

 difference between DELETE  and REMOVE：

-- DELETE use to delete point and contact
+- DELETE use to delete node and contact

 - REMOVE use to delete tags and acctribute